-BUT–and this is a big, cautious “but”–sometimes, there is no avoiding them.
-So, here is a helpful guide in pulling a successful all-nighter, designed to yield maximum results with, well…minimum sleep.
+BUT—and this is a big, cautious “but”—sometimes, there is no avoiding them.
+So, how do you pull an all-nighter successfully?
+Here are our top tips on how to yield maximum results with, well…minimum sleep.

 Some sources argue that it’s better to study in a place that’s not your bedroom.
 This is because your brain associates your bedroom with sleep, so you’ll automatically feel sleepier in that kind of environment.
 Instead, try studying in a 24-hour cafè or library…or move your study session down into your kitchen or living room!

 You might want to stay awake the entire night, but that’s easier said than done!
 It’s most feasible when you intersperse your all-nighter with small naps.
 A 90-minute nap (or one full sleep cycle) is recommended if you don’t want to wake up feeling too groggy.
-Nap experts (yes, those are a thing!) also claim that naps between 1-3 pm or 1-3 am are the most ideal, as these nap cycles will be balanced between REM and SWS (Slow Wave Sleep).
+Nap experts (yes, those are a thing!) also claim that afternoon naps are the most ideal, as these nap cycles will be balanced between REM and SWS (Slow Wave Sleep).

 Other all-nighter experts claim that it’s best to sleep for 3-4 hours right after school, then stay up all night.
 This way, you’ll be well-rested before you get cracking.